NicholasSynovic/nicholassynovic.github.io/content/summaries/u-net-convolutional-networks-for-biomedical-image-segmentation.md

 > What assumptions does the author(s) make?
 Are they justified assumptions?

-The author assumes that data augmentation is enough to make a model robust against roation, shift, deformations, and gray value variations.
+The author assumes that data augmentation is enough to make a model robust against rotation, shift, deformations, and gray value variations.

 #### Correctness

 > Do the assumptions seem valid?

-I disagree with their assumptions as, while yes, data augmentation is necessary to make a model or system robust against the different varience mentioned, also exposing the model to more data should further increase the robustness of it.
+I disagree with their assumptions as, while yes, data augmentation is necessary to make a model or system robust against the different variance mentioned, also exposing the model to more data should further increase the robustness of it.

 ### Future Directions